baggepinnen/MonteCarloMeasurements.jl/README.md

 ```

 ## Differential Equations
 [The tutorial](http://juliadiffeq.org/DiffEqTutorials.jl/html/type_handling/uncertainties.html) for solving differential equations using `Measurement` works for `Particles` as well.
-In the second pendulum example, I had to call `solve(..., dt=0.01, adaptive=false)`, otherwise the solver tried to estimate a suitable `dt` using the uncertain state, which created some problems.

 ## Overloading a new function